Cumulocity-IoT/c8y-docs/content/enterprise-tenant/managing-tenants-bundle/setting-limits.md

 ### To limit subtenant device number {#to-limit-subtenant-device-number}

-Platform administrators can limit the count of concurrently registered root devices or simply all devices (including child devices) via the custom property "Limit number of devices".
+Platform administrators can limit the count of concurrently registered root devices or simply all devices (including child devices) via the property "Limit number of devices".

 You can view the peak number of concurrently registered devices, root devices and the peak value of used storage in the [Usage statistics](/enterprise-tenant/usage-and-billing/) page.